 vide the same with a privy.
 34. Every person who shall construct a privy in connection with a building shall construct such privy at a distance of 10 ft. at the least from any living-room or any room where foodstuff is intended to be stored.

-35. It shall be an offence for any person who shall construct a privy in connection with a building to construct such privy within the distance of 40 ft. from any well spring, or stream of water used or likely to be used by man for drinking or domestic purposes, or otherwise in such a position as to render any such water liable to pollution.

-36. Every privy shall in all respects be well and substantially erected.
-It shall be provided with a sufficient opening for ventilation as near the top as practicable, and communi-cation directly with the external air.
-It shall be enclosed on all sides and be provided with a door.

-(a.)
-Every person who shall construct a pan privy in connection with a building shall construct such privy in such a manner and in such a position as to afford ready means of access to such privy for the purpose of cleaning such privy and of removing filth therefrom.
+foodstuff is intended to be stored.
+35. It shall be an offence for any person who shall construct a privy in connection with a building to construct such privy within the distance of 40 ft. from any well, spring, or stream of water used or likely to be used by man for drinking or domestic purposes, or otherwise in such a position as to render any such water liable to pollution.
+36. Every privy shall in all respects be well and substan-tially erected.
+It shall be provided with a sufficient opening for ventilation as near the top as practicable, and communifor ventilation as near the top as practicable, and communi-cation directly with the external air.
+It shall be enclosed on all sides and be provided with a door. (a.)
+Every person who shall construct a pan privy in con-nection with a building shall construct such privy in such a manual provided with a formation of the source of manner and in such a position as to afford ready means of access to such privy for the purpose of cleaning such privy and of removing filth therefrom.